 Newborns and Children including preterm babies and stillbirths are dying in numbers, three quarters of all newborn deaths occur in the first week of life.
 Many of these deaths are happening in low- and middle-income countries, where there's an acute and persistent deficit in quality health services, accessibility barriers, and poor delivery of health services and information especially in rural areas.
 Low-cost low-tech interventions can optimize child survival and thrival by reducing loss of life due to preventable vaccine diseases, newborn complications and diseases such as diarrhea, pneumonia, and malaria.
 CSI basic interventions to save lives of newborns and children U5 contributes to improved first 1,000 days of life.

 Adolescents and Youth the world's largest untapped potential is ballooning and efforts to meet and address their needs is no longer an option, especially for the girl child, if we are to achieve global prosperity.
-CSI programs such as Safina, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, and local organizations to educate, empower, and inform this vulnerable age group.
-CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth.
+CSI programs such as Safina for orphans and vulnerable children, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, businesses, and local organizations to educate, empower, and inform adolescents and youth.
+CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth in underserved communities.

-Family Planning and Reproductive Health services and information remain inadequately used due to access, affordability, convenience, and cultural attitudes and misconceptions.
-The demand may not be visible or loud; however, in many community-based activities where CSI offers various health services and information, need for family planning services is always shared by community members.
+Reproductive Health and Family Planning services and information remain inadequately used due to access, affordability, convenience, and cultural attitudes and misconceptions.
+The demand may not be visible or loud; however, in many community-based activities where CSI offers various health services and information, need for reproductive health and family services is always shared by community members.
 Young people face greater challenges in accessing family planning/reproductive health services and information mainly due to societal and cultural attitudes.
 CSI's program Saving Lives at Birth includes increasing access to modern family planning and reproductive health services.

 Frontline Health Workers especially midwives and nurses who are the first point of contact in many developing countries are the heroes in saving lives at birth, ensuring a mother has a safe delivery, and returns home to her family.
 CSI enhances midwifery skills through professional development short courses and educates communities on importance of having a skilled birth attendant during childbirth and immediately after birth.
 CSI's program Midwifery Professional Development in Tanzania works with licensed midwives in health facilities across the country to strengthen Respectful Maternity Care.